What our Plant Parts lesson plan includes

 - Root: the anchor of a plant that absorbs water and nutrients from the soil

-- Stem: the stock of a plant that helps move water and food throughout the plant
+- Stem: the stalk of a plant that helps move water and food throughout the plant

 - Leaf: the part of a plant that absorbs sunlight and makes food